thoughtbot/superglue/docs/recipes.md

 ## Loading content later

-When parts of your page becomes slow, for example a metrics table that takes a long time to generate because of some expensive operation:
+When parts of your page become slow, for example, a metrics table that takes a long time to generate because of some expensive operation:

 ```ruby
 # /dashboard.json.props